-- Learn from nationally recognized instructors Bill Forst and Philip Jacobson
+- Learn from award winning instructors Bill Forst

 - Access to nationally renowned Shafer Art Gallery

-Whatever your educational or career aspirations, Barton has a program for you.
-You can choose to specialize in graphic design, education, photography, ceramics, painting, drawing, interior design or sculpture in programs designed to prepare you to transfer to a four-year college or art institute.
+Barton has a program for you.
+You can choose to specialize in digital graphic design, education, photography, ceramics, painting and drawing.
+These Art Program Emphasis areas are designed to prepare you to transfer to a four-year college or art institute.

-Regardless of which way you go, Barton offers you an affordable, quality jump on your educational or professional goals.
+Regardless of which way you go, Barton offers you an affordable, quality jump-start on your educational or professional goals.
 Scholarships and departmental awards are also available.

 Apply today for an Art Program Scholarship awarded by the department!